 |

-Techno AP’s peak search analysis employs the Cobel method for peak area calculation.
+Techno AP’s peak search analysis employs the Covell method for peak area calculation.

 |

-The values net (count)raw and net (cps)raw are derived by applying the Cobel method to the raw data of yi.
-Conversely, net (count)fit and net (cps)fit are calculated using the Cobel method on data adjusted through Gaussian
+The values net (count)raw and net (cps)raw are derived by applying the Covell method to the raw data of yi.
+Conversely, net (count)fit and net (cps)fit are calculated using the Covell method on data adjusted through Gaussian

 fitting f (xi;a).